JRaunak/Python/Tic Tac Toe/README.md

         - --icon <icon.ico> : To add an icon to the compiled binary
     - To download it using command line, type "pip install PyInstaller"
     - The PyPI page for the module is [pyinstaller.PyPI](https://pypi.org/project/PyInstaller/)
+    - More Documentation can be found on [pyinstaller.docs](https://pyinstaller.readthedocs.io/en/stable/index.html)

 # Structure of Code
 - The directory has 1 python script containing the entire code.